Road trip activities the whole family will enjoy!

 Encourage your child to reflect on the wonderful and unique experiences they are having by filling out a travel journal along the way.
-Take along a blank notebook and encourage them to fill it with memories.
+Take along an empty spiral notebook or a nice bound journal and encourage them to fill it with memories.

 Some travel journal tips:

 - Let your kids borrow your phone to take photos to print later.
-They can stick it in their journal with their memories.
+They can stick them in their journal with their memories.

 - Encourage sketching of things that catch your child’s eye.

-- Ask your children to take note of the times and places they visited things, but also how they felt and what their favorite and least favorite memory was.
+- Ask your children to record the times and places they visited things, as well as how they felt and what their favorite and least favorite part of the experience was.

 - Encourage your kids to keep track of your journey on a map of the region.